RachitKamdar/rachitkamdar.github.io/_teaching/2022-Fall-teaching-1.md

 - Demonstrate the ability to use the data definition and data manipulation language (i.e SQL)
 - Familiarity with SQL Server
 - Ability to formulate complex SQL queries
-- Convert Er schema to relational tables
+- Convert ER schema to relational tables
 - Apply normalization techniques